 which can improve safety on roads, including bicyclist and pedestrian safety.”

 – Paul Schroeder, Chief Business Officer, EurekaFacts

-Let’s ban together as an industry to find a safer solution to bike and pedestrian friendly roads.
+Let’s band together as an industry to find a safer solution to bike and pedestrian-friendly roads.
 EurekaFacts will be onsite at the Transportation Research Board’s Annual Meeting.
 We look forward to seeing the latest innovations in transportation and welcome conversations on this topic.

 Reach out to EurekaFacts when you need to conduct transportation research and gain insights on cyclist and pedestrian safety.
 Read more on our Maryland Transportation Institute collaboration combining big data and survey data for new insights on our national highways and transit systems.
 Read more on our Examining WMATA Transit Ridership Habits for Improved Mobility for new insights on how to maximize efficiencies in an urban/suburban bus system.

 EurekaFacts is a market research firm with focus group facilities, usability and cognitive labs, multilingual call centers, multinational interviewing and vast data collection.
 Headquartered in Rockville, EurekaFacts is a leading insights provider for transportation research and urban planning.
 Partners enjoy our innovative quantitative and qualitative research methods and effective use of the latest technologies, like artificial intelligence (AI), geographic information systems (GIS) and advanced analytics.
 We pinpoint the insights and data you need to shape your transportation initiatives for a better, safer, healthier world.